-To the shareholders of FirstRand Namibia Limited
+The shareholders of First National Bank of Namibia Limited

-The directors of FirstRand Namibia Limited are responsible for the preparation of the consolidated and separate annual financial statements comprising the statement of financial position, income statement, and statements of comprehensive income, changes in equity and cash flows, and the notes to the annual financial statements.
+The directors of First National Bank of Namibia Limited (the group) are responsible for the preparation of the consolidated and separate annual financial statements comprising the statement of financial position and statements of comprehensive income, changes in equity and cash flows, and the notes to the annual financial statements.
 These annual financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), including interpretations issued by the IFRS Interpretations Committee, the Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council, the NSX Listing Requirements, Banks Act and the requirements of the Companies Act of Namibia.